I previously blogged about the movie Shutter Island and the scenes of Dachau in these 3 posts:

 Waffen-SS soldiers, who had come from the battlefield, still wearing their camouflage uniforms, to surrender the Dachau concentration camp, are shown in the photo above with their hands in the air.
 This scene was re-enacted in the movie Shutter Island.

 The shooting of disarmed German soldiers during the liberation of Dachau was investigated by the Office of the Inspector General of the Seventh Army.
 Their report was finished on June 8, 1945 but was marked Secret.
-The report did not say anything about “the unintended massacre” of German soldiers or about German soldiers being “accidentally slaughtered.”
+The report did not say anything about “the unintended massacre” of German soldiers, nor anything about German soldiers being “accidentally slaughtered.”

 Hans Linberger was dragged out of the hospital and lined up against the wall to be executed, although he had absolutely nothing to do with the Dachau concentration camp that was next door to the SS garrison.